microsoft/MixedReality-SpectatorView/README.md

     * Search for Desktop Video & Desktop Video SDK in "Latest Downloads" (Note: **10.9.11** is the current version used in the SpectatorView.Compositor.dll.
 Newer versions may contain breaks.)
     * Extract downloaded content to a `external\Blackmagic DeckLink SDK 10.9.11` (make sure this path matches the path found in )

 There are currently two ways to consume the com.microsoft.mixedreality.spectatorview.* Unity package.
-You can either build the package and generate a *.zip file to share with your team or you can add the MixedReality-SpectatorView codebase as a submodule to your project.
+You can either build the package and generate a folder containing all project content to share with your team or you can add the MixedReality-SpectatorView codebase as a submodule to your project.

 ### Build a package to share with your team
 1. Clone the MixedReality-SpectatorView repository.
 2. Checkout your desired branch (`master`).
 3. Run `tools\scripts\CreateUnityPackage.bat` in an administrator cmd window.
     > Note: It may take a while to build external dependencies for Spectator View's native components the first time this script is run.
-4. Extract the generated packages\com.microsoft.mixedreality.spectatorview.*.zip somewhere in/near your project (don't place the package inside your Unity project's Assets folder).
+4. Copy the generated packages\com.microsoft.mixedreality.spectatorview.* somewhere in/near your project (don't place the package inside your Unity project's Assets folder).
 5. Add a reference to the com.microsoft.mixedreality.spectatorview.* folder to your Unity project's Package/manifest.json file.
 For more information on referencing a local Unity package, see [here](https://docs.unity3d.com/Manual/upm-ui-local.html).

 ### Referencing MixedReality-SpectatorView as a submodule